 Gluten free coconut oatmeal chocolate chip cookies are chewy, delicious, and so easy to make!
 These allergy friendly cookies are perfect for packing in lunch boxes.

-Here we are…the last of the 12 Days of Gluten Free Christmas Cookies!
-This is a really easy recipe for gluten free coconut oatmeal chocolate chip cookies…we all need easy right now, right?
-I know I do, I have a lot of wrapping and organizing to do to get ready for next week.
-This recipe is super simple and really tasty.
-I love chocolate and coconut together, and the little bit of sea salt on top make these simple cookies stand out.
+This is a really easy recipe for gluten free coconut oatmeal chocolate chip cookies are very easy to make – they’re so simple, and so delicious!
+I love chocolate and coconut together, and the little bit of sea salt on top makes these simple cookies stand out.

-These coconut oatmeal chocolate chip cookies are definitely going to be made again and again this year…there’s something about them that makes them just a little too easy to eat!
+These coconut oatmeal chocolate chip cookies make a regular appearance at our house…there’s something about them that makes them just a little too easy to eat!
 Enjoy these treats at a holiday cookie party – these would be great on a dessert table with some gluten free shortbread and chocolate oatmeal lace cookies.